ontop/ontop-dockertests/dremio/standard/README.md

 # Build the Dremio image
 `build-dremio.sh`
-The content of ./backup (at the moment where the image is built) is copied to the image When starting a container created from this image, Dremio will restore from this backup.
+The content of ./backup (at the time when the image is built) is copied to the image When starting a container created from this image, Dremio will restore from this backup.

 # Create and start a "read-only" container